opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: void cvMerge(const CvArr* src0, const CvArr* src1, const CvArr* src2, const CvArr* src3, CvArr* dst)
 .. ocv:pyoldfunction:: cv.Merge(src0, src1, src2, src3, dst)-> None

-    :param mv: Source array or vector of matrices to be merged.
-All the matrices in ``mv``  must have the same size and the same depth.
+    :param mv: input array or vector of matrices to be merged; all the matrices in ``mv`` must have the same size and the same depth.

-    :param count: Number of source matrices when  ``mv``  is a plain C array.
-It must be greater than zero.
+    :param count: number of source matrices when  ``mv``  is a plain C array; it must be greater than zero.

-    :param dst: Destination array of the same size and the same depth as  ``mv[0]`` .
-The number of channels will be the total number of channels in the matrix array.
+    :param dst: output array of the same size and the same depth as ``mv[0]``; The number of channels will be the total number of channels in the matrix array.

 The functions ``merge`` merge several arrays to make a single multi-channel array.
 That is, each element of the output array will be a concatenation of the elements of the input arrays, where elements of i-th input array are treated as ``mv[i].channels()``-element vectors.